It's great to be with you, my friends, Rush Limboy and the Excellence in Broadcasting Network, the Limboy Institute for Advanced Conservative Studies.

 That is said to be offensive because it denies the significance of a person's color, racial, ethnic experience, and history.

-That's exactly what he saw.
+That's exactly what he says.

-This is a colorblind society.
+It's a colorblind society.

 That's what the left used to say they were for not too long ago.